ng-bao/CTF-Writeups/Wannagame2026/enum-or-exfil.md

 Attachments: [forensic_enum_or_exfil.zip](https://ctf.uithacking.club/e49a8a38-56a4-42d3-a666-8af905f967e6)

 # Solve
 We were given a `pcap` file.
-First thing we can see is too many `GET` request.
+First thing we can see is too many `GET` requests.
 <img width="1280" height="459" alt="image" src="https://github.com/user-attachments/assets/828c1ffb-414e-43bf-a143-2c3f6a2befe2" />